 Examines the role of power and politics in organizations.
 Emphasizes especially the impact of political action and coalition formation in management decision-making and organizational behavior.
 Individual, intraorganizational, and interorganizational factors that influence political strategy formulation are discussed.
 Other topics include negotiation strategies, bargaining theory, and political leadership.
-Prerequisite: MBAD-570.
+Prerequisite: Completion of MBA core courses.